nicbell/EmVeeAye/readme.md

 a `SavedStateHandle` is supplied the state is automatically restored and saved with each state update.

+⚠️ Your state will have to be `Parcelable` inorder to be saved by `SavedStateHandle`.

 ```kotlin
 class MyViewModel(savedStateHandle: SavedStateHandle) : MVIViewModel<MyIntent, MyState, MyAction>(
     initialState = MyState(),